In this lesson, we shall learn how to write Visual Basic 2017 code. First of all, you need to understand the concept of event-driven programming.

 To write code in Visual Basic 2017, click on any part of the form to enter the code window as shown in Figure 4.1.
 This is the structure of an event procedure.
 In this case, the event procedure is to load Form1.
 It starts with Private Sub and ends with End Sub.
 This procedure includes the Form1 class and the event Load, and they are bound together with an underscore, i.e. Form_Load.
 It does nothing other than loading an empty form.
 To make the load event does something, insert the statement

 When you run the program, a message box that displays the text “My First Visual Basic 2017 Program” will appear, as shown in Figure 4.4.
 MsgBox is a built-in function in Visual Basic 2017 that display a message in a pop-up message box.

 * You will notice that above Private Sub structure there is a preceding keyword Public Class Form1.
 This is the concept of an object-oriented programming language.
 When we start a windows application in Visual Basic 2017, we will see a default form with the name Form1 appears in the IDE, it is actually the Form1 Class that inherits from the Form class System.Windows.Forms.Form.
-A class has events as it creates an instant of a class or an object.
+A class has events as it creates an instance of a class or an object.

 You can also write code to perform the arithmetic calculation.
 For example, you can use the MsgBox and the arithmetic operator plus to perform an addition of two numbers, as shown below:

 *The symbol & (ampersand) is to perform string concatenation.
 The statement Me.Close() is to close the program after clicking the OK button.